coderCarrot101/AssemblyDevPrograms/ADD/README.md

 MAIN POINTERS:

-The most important aspect of this program is the two conversions that happen, which will be needed for any program that takes input ad does math
+The most important aspect of this program is the two conversions that happen, which will be needed for any program that takes input and does math